Mohamed-amir1/customer-churn-prediction/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
+- XGBoost

 ---

 ## How to Run
 1. Clone the repository
-2. Open the Customer_Churn in Jupyter or Google Colab
+2. Open the notebook in Jupyter or Google Colab
-3. Run all cells
+3. Run all cells sequentially

 ---

 ## Conclusion
 This project demonstrates how machine learning can be used to predict customer churn and support business decision-making.

-It helps identify customers at risk and enables proactive retention strategies.
+By analyzing customer behavior and service usage patterns, the models help identify customers at risk of leaving.

+Early detection of churn enables businesses to take proactive retention actions such as targeted offers, improved customer support, and personalized engagement strategies, ultimately improving customer retention and reducing revenue loss.